 In a major victory for the HBRAMA, Massachusetts Attorney General Maura Healey ruled that a bylaw adopted last fall that would have required Brookline’s building commissioner to withhold building permits for new construction and significant renovations of existing buildings, if those buildings include new natural gas connections for heat, hot water, or certain other purposes was invalid.

 Unlike city ordinances, local town bylaws must be reviewed and approved by the Attorney General before they can become effective.
-The Attorney General has 90 days to approve or disapprove a local bylaw from the date of its submission to her office.
-If she does not act within said 90 days, the bylaw is presumed approved.
-At least 15 other communities are reported to be considering adopting a similar ban on new natural gas infrastructure, including the cities of Newton and Cambridge and the towns of Lexington and Arlington.
+At least 15 other communities were reported to be considering adopting a similar ban on new natural gas infrastructure, including the towns of Lexington and Arlington.

 In her decision, Healey found that the Brookline bylaw prohibiting any permits for construction of certain buildings with fossil fuel infrastructure conflicts with the laws of the Commonwealth because the State Building Code (G.L. c.
 143, §95(c), the Gas Code (G.L. c.
 142, §13), and the authority of the Department of Public Utilities over the sale and distribution of natural gas (G.L. c.
 164) occupy the field of regulation and preempt local bylaws in their respective fields.

 The HBRAMA, together with a coalition of other organizations, had submitted a legal memorandum to the Attorney General urging her to strike down the bylaw.
 The association was concerned that the bylaw would create impermissible inconsistencies with respect to the type of heat and hot water infrastructure that may be used in homes in communities across Massachusetts and increase the cost of new housing.